Network Discovery: How It Works, Benefits, And Best Practices

 3. Collect basic information

-For each active device, the tool gathers essential metadata such as hostname, MAC address, operating system, vendor, and open ports.
-This information is retrieved through standard protocols like SNMP, WMI, or SSH.
+After identifying active devices, the tool gathers basic information about each asset, such as hostname, MAC address, operating system, vendor, or open ports.

 4. Identify relationships and classify assets